phax/ph-pdf-layout/README.md

 # News and Noteworthy

+* v5.0.2 - 2018-02-21
+  * Added possibility to use special page header and footer on the first page of a PLPageSet
 * v5.0.1 - 2018-02-12
   * Added image type support (issue #3)
   * Updated to BouncyCastle 1.59